Brandenburg-Görden Prison: History

 A first Zuchthaus in Brandenburg was established on Neuendorfer Straße in 1820.
 The old Brandenburg Prison was closed in 1931 because of its disastrous hygienic conditions, but later housed a Nazi concentration camp from August 1933 till February 1934.
-It later became the site of the Brandenburg Euthanasia Centre, part of the Nazis' involuntary euthanasia program known later as Aktion T4, where from February to October 1940, some 10,000 disabled, mentally retarded or mentally ill people were gassed based on official numbers.
+It later became the site of the Brandenburg Euthanasia Centre, part of the Nazis' involuntary euthanasia program known later as Aktion T4, where from February to October 1940, some 10,000 disabled, intellectually disabled or mentally ill people were gassed based on official numbers.

 Upon the Nazi Machtergreifung, the new prison in Görden became an instrument of political repression and terror.
 It was a Zuchthaus for inmates with lengthy or life sentences at hard labor, as well as prisoners who had been sentenced to death.
 Initially, there weren't many political prisoners at the new prison, but during the war years, the share increased to about 60%.

 In 1940, Brandenburg-Görden became one of the selected central execution sites established throughout Germany by the order of Adolf Hitler and Reich Minister of Justice Franz Gürtner.
 An execution chamber was installed, using what had previously been a garage, with a guillotine and a gallows.
 The total number of executions was 2,743 and took place between 1 August 1940 and 20 April 1945, most of them convicts sentenced to death by Sondergerichte courts of the notorious People's Court under President Roland Freisler.
 The youngest victim was a 15-year-old French boy.
 By the end of 1942, "preventive detention" prisoners, such as Jews, Roma, Sinti, Russians and Ukrainians were sent to concentration camps.

 Several victims were members of the 20 July plot, about 100 were Bible Students condemned as conscientious objectors.
 By the end of the Nazi era, from 1933–1945, roughly 4,300 people had been imprisoned at Brandenburg-Görden.
 A total of 1,722 people, who were sentenced for political reasons, were executed there.
 652 other political prisoners died from disease and seven committed suicide.

 The Red Army liberated the prison during the Battle of Berlin on 27 April 1945, finding around 3,600 prisoners, including 180 awaiting execution.
 After the war, the Soviet Army imprisoned collaborators here until 1947, primarily members of the Russian Liberation Army.
 Until 1989, the German Democratic Republic also used the correctional facility for political prisoners.
 Since 1975, there has been a memorial room at the prison, which is today part of a Justizvollzugsanstalt complex.